johnboyington/masters_thesis/README.md

     - Up to 2 additional credit hours of Master's Thesis Research (ME 899 or NE 899)
     - Up to 3 credit hours of ME 800 Seminar/Research Paper (refer to ME 800 course requirements)
     - Up to 3 credit hours of independent study
     - Up to 6 credit hours of additional coursework

+## Thesis

+Info on thesis formatting can be found in the [`ETDR Handbook`](https://www.k-state.edu/grad/etdr/etdr-handbook.pdf).

+#### March 29
+ - Complete Graduation Application on KSIS
+ - Submit approval to schedule final examination form to graduate school

+#### April 19
+ - Deliver final examination ballot to graduate school
+ - Deliver final ETDR ballot to graduate school
+ - Submit final ETDR ballot in pdf to K-REx
+ - Complete graduate school exit survey
+ - Complete ETDR survey
+ - Update contact info with alumni association
+ - Register for commencement